-Taking a warm bath can help soothe baby, letting him/her know that bed is nearing.
-Try using bath products with calming scents; you can also add essential oils to the bath.
+Taking a warm bath can help relax baby, letting him/her know that bed is nearing.
+Try using bath products with soothing scents; you can also add calming bath oils to the bath.
 Lavender, chamomile and bergamot are some aromas that are known to help induce sleep.
 Remember to use essential oils a few drops at a time and dilute with a carrier oil like almond or jojoba before adding to bath.

 Reading a story or talking to baby may help lull baby to sleep and is also beneficial in helping baby to start recognizing words and find comfort in a parent's voice.